How SecureCrypt secures your Contact List

 If we used a directory server based on the old model of phone numbers, anyone who has ever had your phone number could be notified of you being on a new communications platform.
 They could contact you before you could block them.
 No one is notified of you joining SecureCrypt because we’re not built that way.
 (Signal, WhatsApp are built without these same protections in place)

 Directory servers filled with contact information are another one of those things which are really convenient for users, and are also really convenient for hackers to steal data from.
 With privacy and security in a zero-trust model being the most important aspects of SecureCrypt we knew that we couldn’t use a directory server the same way as other apps.
 This is a very real issue as over 419 million phone numbers were exposed in September 2019 thanks to a bad directory server Facebook owned.
 This dwarfed what was thought to be a terrible breach of 49 million Instagram (owned by Facebook) users back in May 2019.
 Having your phone number leaked by a directory server has worse consequences than getting spam or harassing phone calls as it can also lead to spoofing phone numbers for two-factor authentication, and can be used in SIM jacking attacks.
 Not using a directory server may seem like a small thing, but it has major consequences—so we don’t do it.
-Absolutely everything on a SecureCrypt server is encrypted by our proprietary 512-bit ECC, including the contact lists.
+Absolutely everything on a SecureCrypt server is encrypted by verified 512-bit ECC, including the contact lists.

 This is in stark contrast to Facebook’s practice above of storing personal data on a server with no password protections, which is completely unacceptable.
 Our strategy of ever-increasing layers of security keeps your contact list—and therefore you—private and secure.
 You deserve secure and controlled contact lists Securing a contact list is often the last consideration for “secure” communication apps you’ll find on the app stores of the world.
 This is because they want to do everything they can to get you talking on their networks with people you already know on the network.
 They do this because: